KaarTech, a Global Digital Transformation Consulting Company, Secures $30 Million Investment from A91 Partners

 About KaarTech:

 KaarTech, headquartered in Chennai, was started by four college friends from Tamil Nadu.
 Today, KaarTech's operations extend to 15+ global regions, having successfully executed over 2500 projects and several of them being for marquee customers like Aramco.
 KaarTech has won 23 Quality Awards and is poised to win many more.
-KaarTech's equal emphasis on its people is also worth a mention, as demonstrated by their impressive attrition rate of 3.5%, particularly when the industry is reeling north of 20% in employee turnover.
+Prabhakar Prasad, who holds the position of President for North America, will spearhead regional expansion and support KaarTech's growth.
+With more than 25 years of invaluable expertise, Prabhakar Prasad will play a vital role in the growth of both new ventures and existing clients in North America.

 For additional information, visit http://kaartech.com